djoshea/sphinxcontrib-matlabdomain/argdoc/docs/source/advanced.rst

 Using alternate prefix characters in your :class:`~argparse.ArgumentParser`
 ---------------------------------------------------------------------------
-If your :term:`executable script <exeutable scripts>` uses one or more alternate `prefix characters`_ (e.g. `'+'` instead of or in addition to `'-'`, set the configuration parameter `argdoc_prefix_chars` to a string containing all of the prefix characters used by all of your scripts in
+If your :term:`executable script <executable scripts>` uses one or more alternate `prefix characters`_ (e.g. `'+'` instead of or in addition to `'-'`, set the configuration parameter `argdoc_prefix_chars` to a string containing all of the prefix characters used by all of your scripts in